mhagiwara/100-nlp-papers/README.md

 * Tomas Mikolov, et al.: Distributed Representations of Words and Phrases and their Compositionality, NIPS 2013.

+* Quoc V. Le and Tomas Mikolov: Distributed Representations of Sentences and Documents, 2014.

 * Ilya Sutskever, Oriol Vinyals, and Quoc V. Le: Sequence to Sequence Learning with Neural Networks, NIPS 2014.

 * Oriol Vinyals, Quoc Le: A Neural Conversation Model, 2015.